LordLazor/Discord.js-Simple-Rich-Presence/README.md

 * After creating an Application paste the Client Id in the code (Line 37)
 * Upload images in the category Rich Presence on https://discord.com/developers/applications and select them in the code (image name)
+* Configure states and details as you want

 - Lastly run the start.bat